SaidARSLAN/finance-app/README.md

 ---

-Thank you for using FinanceTracker Pro!
+Thank you for using finance-app Pro!
 We hope it helps you take control of your financial future.